 The Braves pitcher and catcher came out of their dugout and made their way to the outfield.
 They stood relatively far apart and started tossing the ball back and forth.
 I was immediately struck by how accurately one threw the ball and how consistently the other caught it.
-The throws were direct and strong, which was immediately evident from the powerful thwack of the ball hitting the glove.
-Keep in mind, this was Major League Baseball (mlb).
-It was the highest quality baseball playing you could witness, arguably in the entire world.
+The throws were direct and strong, which was evident from the powerful thwack of the ball hitting the glove.
+Keep in mind, this is Major League Baseball.
+It is the highest quality baseball playing you can witness, arguably in the entire world.
 These were elite athletes.

 The coach then did something that I’ve only seen at instructional baseball clinics for beginners.
 He grabbed the catcher’s arm, rotated it almost a complete 90 degrees, and nearly torqued the athlete’s body in a completely different direction.
 It was as if the coach was saying, That’s not how we throw; this is how we throw.

-This elite athlete—who probably learned how to throw a baseball before graduating second grade, and who gets paid millions of dollars every year to catch and throw every day—was being corrected on something fundamental—rudimentary—basic.
+This elite athlete—who probably learned how to throw a baseball before graduating second grade, and who gets paid millions of dollars every year to catch and throw—was being corrected on something fundamental—rudimentary—basic.